Skip to content

 For tennis players aiming to elevate their game, raw talent is only part of the equation.
 Building a strong foundation of agility requires dedicated off-court training with the right tools:

-- Speed Parachutes: Worn around the waist, the parachute creates drag as the athlete runs, forcing the leg muscles to work harder.
+• Speed Parachutes: Worn around the waist, the parachute creates drag as the athlete runs, forcing the leg muscles to work harder.
 This resistance strengthens hip extensors, glutes, and hamstrings.
 Once the parachute is removed, athletes often experience a noticeable increase in stride length.
 This means better court coverage, improved serve velocity, and quicker net approaches.
-Parachute drills also train acceleration and top-end speed, both of which are vital when tracking down wide balls or closing space after a short drop shot.
+Parachute drills also develop acceleration and top-end speed, both vital for tracking down wide balls or closing out space after a short drop shot.

 Thoughtful, consistent use of these tools will help transform raw potential into match-winning performance.